inductiva/inductiva/docs-sources/how-it-works/machines/hyperthreading.md

-# Understanding Hyper-Threading in VMs
+# Understanding Hyper-Threading in Computational Resources

 Hyper-threading is a CPU technology that allows each physical core to handle **two threads** (tasks) simultaneously.
 This increases the total number of tasks your CPU can process at once and improves performance for certain workloads.